 Race is not a difference we have to deal with regularly, if at all, in the 2nd whitest state in the United States.
 So how can we, Darn Tough Vermont, not only value differences amongst ourselves but also support differences outside our community where our influence isn’t as strong?

 The very first thing we will do is look deeply at the differences amongst our workforce here in Northfield, Vermont.
 Do people feel safe here?
 Do we discriminate in the least bit, either knowingly or unknowingly?
-Do we practice equal opportunity for all regardless of sex, race, age, religion, sexual orientation, disability, what have you?
+Do we practice equal opportunity for all regardless of sex, race, age, religion, sexual orientation, ability, what have you?
 Once we take stock of who we are, we will work to correct any wrongs.

 STEPS WE'RE TAKING